meltwater/gen_rmq/README.md

 # GenRMQ

 GenRMQ is a set of [behaviours][behaviours] meant to be used to create RabbitMQ consumers and publishers.

-Internally it is using [AMQP][amqp] elixir RabbitMQ client.
+Internally it is using the [AMQP][amqp] elixir RabbitMQ client.
 The idea is to reduce boilerplate consumer / publisher code, which usually includes:

 - creating connection / channel and keeping it in a state
 - creating and binding queue
 - handling reconnections / consumer cancellations

-The project currently provides the following functionality:
+GenRMQ provides the following functionality:

 - `GenRMQ.Consumer` - a behaviour for implementing RabbitMQ consumers
 - `GenRMQ.Publisher` - a behaviour for implementing RabbitMQ publishers
-- `GenRMQ.Processor` - a behaviour for implementing RabbitMQ message processors, this is useful to separate out business logic from your consumer
+- `GenRMQ.Processor` - a behaviour for implementing RabbitMQ message processors (this is useful to separate out business logic from your consumer)
 - `GenRMQ.RabbitCase` - test utilities for RabbitMQ ([example usage][rabbit_case_example])

 ## Installation